 - your date of birth

 To give your super time to grow, the funds are ‘preserved’ throughout your working life.
 This means that generally you can’t get access to your super until you meet a ‘condition of release’.
 For most people the condition is retirement, once you’ve reached your ‘preservation age’ which is determined by your date of birth.
-Alternatively, you can get access to your super simply by reaching age 65.
+Alternatively, you can get access to your super simply by reaching the required age.
 When you’ve met a ‘condition of release’, there are 3 things you can do with your hard-earned super money

 - Leave your savings in super

 - Withdraw your money from super as a lump sum